 Neurological Lyme Disease

-Lyme disease is caused by a bacteria, Borrelia burgdorferi and rarely, Borrelia mayonii that is spread to people by the bite of an infected tick.
+Lyme disease is caused by a bacterium, Borrelia burgdorferi, and rarely Borrelia mayonii, that is spread to people by the bite of an infected tick.
 The majority of patients who have Lyme disease develop a rash around the bite site.
-The rash may be hot to the touch and vary in size, shape, and colour, but it will usually appear as a "bull's eye" (a red ring with a clear center).
+The rash may be hot to the touch and vary in size, shape, and color, but it will usually appear as a "bull's-eye" (a red ring with a clear center).

 However, some people will not develop the rash, making Lyme disease difficult to identify because its symptoms and indications are similar to those of many other illnesses.